alejomonbar/LR-QAOA-QPU-Benchmarking/README.md

-# Quantum Computing Benchmarking with LR-QAOA: Evaluating the performance of quantum process units at large width and depth
+# Quantum Computing Benchmarking with LR-QAOA: Evaluating the performance of quantum processing units at large width and depth
 Paper:https://arxiv.org/abs/2502.06471

 ## Overview